endoplasmic/google-assistant/README.md

       else console.log('Conversation Complete');
     })
     .on('error', error => console.error(error))
-    // raw data from the google assistant conversation, should normally not be needed .on('data', data => console.log(data));
+    // raw data from the google assistant conversation, useful for debugging or if something is no covered above .on('data', data => console.log(data));
 };